 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-- 2-4 tablespoons maple syrup (to suit your taste)
+- 2-4 tbsp maple syrup -to suit your taste

 - Good pinch sea salt